s-tikhomirov/s-tikhomirov.github.io/_posts/2019-02-01-how-lightning-works-part-1.md

 The more you learn, the more you realize how much you don't yet understand.

 Take transactions.
-A most natural model is the one of account balances.
+A natural model is the one of account balances.
 Alice has 3 BTC, Bob had 7 BTC, Alice sent 1 BTC to Bob -- now they have 2 and 8 BTC, respectively.
 This is what most wallets and block explorers show, but this is not what actually happens.